marcelonyc/xformer-builder/docs_src/docs/CONFIG.md

 ### background provider

 Background tasks execution provider.
 A class is defined in the application to handle background tasks.
-Currently on FastApi Backgroundtasks is implemented
+Currently, only FastApi Backgroundtasks is implemented

 [backgroundprovider]